-In addition, there is no IHT or gift tax on a lifetime transfer of the family home to a spouse and on an equalisation of the gains accrued during the course of a marriage, where the statutory matrimonial property regime of the community of surplus (as provided for by the German matrimonial regime or a similar foreign regime) applies.
+In addition, there is no IGT on a lifetime transfer of the family home to a spouse and on an equalisation of the gains accrued during the course of a marriage, where the statutory matrimonial property regime of the community of surplus (as provided for by the German matrimonial regime or a similar foreign regime) applies.

-6 What, if any, taxes apply to an individual's real property?
+What, if any, taxes apply to an individual's real property?

-A transfer tax with differing regional rates ranging from 3.5 to 6.5 per cent applies to:
+A real estate transfer tax with differing regional rates ranging from 3.5 to 6.5 per cent applies to:

-- · the acquisition of real property; and - the acquisition of a substantial shareholding (at least 95 per cent) in a company holding real property.
+- the acquisition of real property; and - the acquisition of a substantial shareholding (at least 95 per cent) in a company holding real property.

-In addition, an annual property tax ranging from 1 to 4 per cent may be due on the value of real property (on the basis of an assessed uniform value that is often less than the fair value of the property) at the discretion of the relevant local authority.
+In addition, an annual property tax may be due on the value of real property (on the basis of an assessed uniform value that is often less than the fair value of the property) at the discretion of the relevant local authority.
 Though the assessed uniform value is quite low, the property tax is becoming more and more significant because of continuously rising rates of assessment.